rssalessio/multi-reward-multi-policy-eval/README.md

 -  `figures/`: figures are saved here
 -  `multireward_ope/`: main library.
 Here are coded the agents and the environments

+## Files

+- `plot.ipynb`: notebook for plotting the main results of the paper
+- `example_sample_complexity_riverswim.ipynb`:  notebook for the sample complexity example for riverswim
+- `example_non_convexity.ipynb`: notebook for the non-convexity example
+- `tabular_sim.py`: main training python file
+- `run.sh`: script to run the training across different environments/agents.

 ## Instructions